Modern Leadership in Today's Workplace - Fleximize

 Mentorship - When a leader is an active mentor, employees feel a 102% increase in motivation levels and perceive their leader 320% more favourably.

-Empathy – It’s important to understand and recognize other peoples’ feelings, needs and challenges.
+Empathy – It’s important to understand and recognise other peoples’ feelings, needs and challenges.
 By displaying empathy, leaders become far more relatable and develop stronger connections with their teams.

 Recognition – Appreciating others and giving regular praise is key to nurturing a happy and healthy team who are more willing to go ‘the extra mile’.
 Recognising people regularly, and not just when an accomplishment has been made, leads to an 83% increase in employee engagement.